pieces-app/workshops/10x-developer-productivity/slides.md

 <!--

-This demo shows the ideal way for AI to assist you - remember anything, interact with everything.
+A good AI tool will help by remembering details from all this context, and allowing you to interact with all the details, augmented with an LLM.

 -->